 If you have an Apple phone, some stores have an App that allow you to put items on a watch list.
 You will get a notification when they go on sale.

 For me, saving money = being able to buy more craft supplies.
 Yippee!

-January 2016: No matter how much I try and convince myself I am not going to make a mess, I ALWAYS do.
+No matter how much I try and convince myself I am not going to make a mess, I ALWAYS do.
+The best, down and dirty craft tip?
 Prepare for the mess, even if you think you aren't going to make one.
 Use an old shower curtain, cheap plastic table cloth or a large sheet of cardboard, to protect your work surface.